 Exploit

-Impersonate: An adversary can use successful experiments or authentications to impersonate an authorized user or system, or to laterally move within the domain
+Impersonate: An adversary can use successful experiments or authentications to impersonate an authorized user or system, or to laterally move within the network

-Spoofing: Malicious data can be injected into the target system or into other systems on the domain.
-The adversary can also pose as a legitimate domain user to perform social engineering attacks.
+Spoofing: Malicious data can be injected into the target system or into other systems on the network.
+The adversary can also pose as a legitimate user to perform social engineering attacks.

-Data Exfiltration: The adversary can obtain sensitive data contained within domain systems or applications.
+Data Exfiltration: The adversary can obtain sensitive data contained within system files or application configuration.

 Prerequisites